Orange to boost network investments to fuel recovery by 2018

 In France, Orange is still coping with the fall-out from the entry of low-cost player Iliad into the mobile market in 2012, which sent prices down by more than a third and left rivals Numericable-SFR and Bouygues Telecom scrambling to revise their own offers.

-CEO Richard said he thought the low point for group sales would come next year, while earnings before interest, tax, depreciation, and amortisation (EBITDA) would bottom out this year.
+CEO Richard said he thought the low point for group sales would come next year, while earnings before interest, tax, depreciation, and amortization (EBITDA) would bottom out this year.

 "Our revenues have been falling for five years.
 We've been through a major re-set in France and the impact is still being felt, although most of our customers have passed over to the lower prices," he said.